- The Program

 Doctors and nurses volunteer a week or two of their time to care for campers’ health needs.
 They distribute campers’ meds and are among the first to respond when campers have an injury or illness.
 Camp couldn’t operate without the generosity of these skilled individuals.

 The A-Team gets things done around the camp property.
-Led by Nate Barclay, the A-Team cuts grass, fixes toilets, builds structures, digs holes, repairs bikes, and sets up to win on wilderness trips.
+Led by our Property Director, the A-Team cuts grass, fixes toilets, builds structures, digs holes, repairs bikes, and sets camp up to win on everything.

 The office staff consists of Lynda Smethurst (one of the 10 most-organized people in the country) and a volunteer.
 They handle thousands of details including registration, answering the phones and sorting mail.